 Here’s a more detailed list of some of the efforts I supported as a Project Engineer:

-I worked in Production Support on the Hellfire II missile program as an Electrical Engineering intern.
+I worked in Production Support on the Hellfire II missile program as a Software Engineering intern.
 Personally, I feel my most significant contribution was identifying a problem with how Production Support’s test failure analyses were reviewed, and I created a self-proposed Java application to automate the process.
 I saw this as an opportunity to exercise my software skills at the time to automate a tedious process being performed manually.
-I was also invigorated by the fact that I could own this project from design through implementation.
+I was also invigorated by the fact that I could own this project from design through delivery.
 It was a stretch assignment, as I didn’t know at the start if I could accomplish all that I hoped, but I knew I could get nearly all the way, and I was confident I could resolve the unknowns.

 I coded the solution in Java, implemented the JExcel API, and created a GUI.
 I worked in an Agile process by regularly delivering working code to the end users to ensure the application was on the correct track, and I made incremental adjustments as needed.